rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 {{% react-graphql-book %}}

-{{% read_before_2 "This tutorial is part 1 of 3 in this series."
-"Part 2:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}
+{{% read_before_4 "This tutorial is part 1 of 5 in this series."
+"Part 2:" "A GraphQL Tutorial for Beginners" "https://www.robinwieruch.de/graphql-tutorial/" "Part 3:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 4:" "A Apollo Client Tutorial for Beginners" "https://www.robinwieruch.de/graphql-apollo-client-tutorial/" "Part 5:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}

 Step-by-step is often the easiest way learn something new, so it's fortunate that learning GraphQL in JavaScript teaches both the client and the server-side of an application.
 Seeing both sides of the web transactions is useful, but the catch is you have to learn two environments.
 The step-by-step mentality can be difficult to apply here, so I encourage beginners to start with a client-side application by consuming a third-party GraphQL API before the server side, which uses a GraphQL server.